nalexn/ViewInspector/README.md

 XCTAssertEqual(value, "Hi")
 ```

-For the case when view is embedded in the hierarchy:
+For the case when the view is embedded in the hierarchy:

 ```swift
 let envObject = AppState()